Baalakay/aws-development-devcontainer-project-template/README.md

 3. **Run `npm install`** to update package-lock.json

 That's it!
-All resource naming throughout the project will automatically use your new project name.
+All resource naming and AWS accounts throughout the project will automatically use your new configuration.

 ## 🏗️ Architecture